makersacademy/bowling-challenge/README.md

 Improvements
 -------
+* the bonus logic for spare (roll 2) has not been implemented
 * validation: currently the app does not check if the roll is a number between 0-10
 * validation: currently the app does not check the no. of pins knocked down in roll 1, so as to limit the number of pins that can be knocked down in roll 2
-* the bonus logic for spare (roll 2) has not been implemented
+* validation for roll 3 in Game 10
 * improved UI: on the index page, if you score a Strike, you must enter '0' in roll 2 manually